 Thermoforming is a manufacturing technique where a sheet of extruded plastic is heated until it’s pliable and moldable.
 Once the desired temperature is reached, the material is stretched over a male mold or laid into a female mold.

 Vacuum is used to remove the air between the material and the mold.
 Removal of the air forces the material to conform to the shape of the mold to the desired shape.

 Unlike other forming processes, such as steel stamping, we can create thermoformed prototypes quickly and affordably.

 When making the transition from steel or fiberglass into plastics, it’s beneficial to build a prototype that is a representative sample of what your thermoformed plastic part would look and feel like.
 We can provide prototype parts in hand quickly and cost-effectively.
-Prototypes allow you to have a full-scale part in hand to aid in reviewing the overall fit, form, and function of a custom-molded plastic part.
+Prototypes allow you to have a full-scale part in hand to aid in reviewing a custom-molded plastic part's overall fit, form, and function.